Mardi Himal Climb

 Local people are friendly and welcoming.
 Staying in village lodges or camps supports the local economy and gives visitors a real cultural experience.

-Paldor Peak lies inside Langtang National Park, which is known for its natural beauty and wildlife.
+Paldor Peak lies within the Langtang National Park, which is known for its natural beauty and wildlife.

 As you walk higher, the plants change: